How To Draft a Contract: 6 Steps to Follow

 What Is a Written Contract?

-A written contract , also called an agreement, is a legal document between two businesses that define a contractual relationship over the course of a transaction.
+A written contract , also called an agreement, is a legal document between two parties that define a contractual relationship over the course of a transaction.
 Written agreements are legally binding and contain provisions called clauses .
 You must hire someone with legal drafting skills and knowledge when creating your written contracts.

 How To Draft a Contract – Step by Step